Hafthor/loaf/README.md

 You normally only have one copy of the loaf runtime operating.
 This is to allow cross-app calls with using HTTP and allows for avoidance of forced early deferral resolution. loafd also hosts a single common cache pool, which allows all the memory to be safely used.
 Cache is the only memory store in loaf that survives the request, and can be used as application state storage using an infinite cache lifetime.
 Having a single common runtime also allows portions of your loaf stack to be upgraded while running.

 ## HTTP Symantics
-Because loaf is built for making an consuming web services, it is an http native.
+Because loaf is built for making an consuming web services, it is an HTTP native.
 As such, it natively observes cache symantics using the common runtime cache pool. loaf also allow injection, logging, redirection and monitoring at any boundary that could be exported as HTTP.
 This allows for data tracing, data flow diagraming, diagnosis and easy metrics reporting and alarming.

 ## Testing
 Rather than testing being an afterthought, testing is built in.
 Tests are declared in the same source as the code they test and tests are just declarations of givens and expectations.
 Code-free tests.